Rick Rubin: Post-Columbia

 Rubin left Columbia in 2012, and revived the American Recordings imprint through a deal with Republic Records.
 The first albums released under this new deal were ZZ Top's La Futura and the Avett Brothers' The Carpenter.

 Rubin attempted to record a cover album with Crosby, Stills & Nash in 2012, but the brief sessions were unsuccessful.
 Graham Nash called the sessions "irritable" and "not a great experience".

 In July 2021, Rubin signed with Endeavor Content to further develop his home studio, Shangri-La Recording Studios.

 Other work

 Rubin has a chapter giving advice in Tim Ferriss's book Tools of Titans, and often gives advice on creativity via his Instagram page.

-In 2021 he co-starred in the six-part documentary miniseries McCartney 3,2,1 which explores the career of Paul McCartney.
+In 2021 he co-starred in the six-part documentary miniseries McCartney 3, 2, 1 which explores the career of Paul McCartney.

 Rubin's debut book, published on January 17, 2023, by Penguin Press, is The Creative Act: A Way of Being.
 It is a nonfiction work about creativity.
 He said, "I set out to write a book about what to do to make a great work of art.
 Instead, it revealed itself to be a book on how to be."

-In 2023, he started hosting a podcast titled "Tetragrammaton" on Apple Podcasts, which mainly featured interviews.
+In 2023, he started hosting a podcast titled Tetragrammaton on Apple Podcasts, which mainly featured interviews.

+In 2024, Rubin founded the Festival of the Sun in Italy, a yearly music and arts festival that includes live music by international artists, meditation sessions, culinary presentations and film screenings.

+In 2025, Rubin wrote The Way of Code, a digital book based on Lao Tzu's Dao De Jin to promote vibe coding in collaboration with Anthropic.

+In 2026, Rubin appeared in an advert for the cryptocurrency-based online-betting platform Polymarket during the FIFA World Cup.